Resistance Band Exercises for Ladies 60+: Get Fit and Fabulous

 Start Slow: Don’t rush into it.
 Begin with lighter bands to build strength and gradually progress to higher resistance levels.

-Use Proper Form: Be sure to use good form to reduce your risk of injury.
+Use Proper Form: Be sure to use good form to decrease your risk of injury.
 If you are concerned about your form, it might be helpful to work with a personal trainer for a short time.

 Secure Your Bands: Make sure the resistance band is properly anchored.
 An unsecured band can slip or snap, leading to potential falls or injuries.